 General reserves are maintained in the Endowment Fund and have been used to keep rates stable and to help offset future adverse experience.
-The Endowment Fund may increase or decrease based on allocation decisions to or from the general reserves by the board of trustees.
+The Endowment Fund may increase or decrease based on income allocation decisions by the board of trustees.